-Being an athlete, you’re probably pretty in-tune with your nutrition (you probably even use an app to optimize your fitness and nutrition plan).
-But in case you didn’t know, there are certain foods that are recommended for helping specifically with muscle recovery.
+Being an athlete, you’re probably pretty in tune with your nutrition (you probably even use a cooking book apps to optimize your fitness and nutrition plan).
+But in case you didn’t know, certain foods are recommended for helping specifically with muscle recovery.
 Foods that can help speed up muscle repair include:

 - Cottage cheese

 You can also try drinking tart cherry juice, chocolate milk, or a protein shake.
-In addition to foods that can help with muscle repair, there are also some substances that can hinder it.
-After an especially hard workout you may want to avoid alcohol.
+In addition to foods that can help with muscle repair, some substances can hinder it.
+After an especially hard workout, you may want to avoid alcohol.

 Whether you play soccer or compete in jiu-jitsu, muscle recovery is essential to your growth and safety as an athlete.
 Depending on your lifestyle and training schedule, figure out how you can integrate these 4 tips into your routine so you can play at your best, all the time.
 If you’re not sure what will work best for you, you can also consult a specialist or use an app to calibrate the most effective routine, diet, and sleep schedule for you.